garywong-bc/nrm-survey/README.md

     Access your application via route 'iitdlimesurvey.pathfinder.gov.bc.ca'
     Run 'oc status' to view your app.
 ```

-### Perform one-time setup
+#### Perform LimeSurvey installation

-After 20 - 30 seconds, at least one pod should be up.
+After 20 to 30 seconds, at least one pod should be up.
 Verify that pods are running:

 > oc -n ${PROJECT} get pods | grep ${SURVEY}limesurvey-app- | grep -v deploy | grep Running | awk '{print $1}'